rakaly/blog/content/calculating-eu4-province-terrain/index.md

 - Light brown (CEA963): 236 pixels
 - Brown (9E824D): 135 pixels

+{{< sfffig src="ibra-zoom.png" caption="Terrain.bmp zoomed into Ibra" >}}

 Ibra is predominately light brown and the next step is to resolve this color to a terrain type.
-This is done by looking at the BMP file at a very low level.
+This is done by looking at the BMP file at a very low level (so low level that I had to write my own BMP parser in my language of choice).
 BMP files carry with them a color table where the pixels are indexed into the color table which contains the RGB info.
 This saves on space as pixels can be stored in a single byte instead of 3 or 4 bytes.

 Once we know the color table index, we go back to `map/terrain.txt` and lookup what type has the same color table index.
 Without getting too into the weeds on how to parse BMP files, the color `9E824D` is set by the 3rd color table index, so we resolve the terrain as desert: